Jacarte/naenie/Readme.md

 ```

 *We need to care about boolean operations shortcut too*

-*//https://github.com/dcodeIO/webassembly/issues/26 Javascript does not support int64 function signature for WASM up to date*
+*Javascript does not support int64 function signature for WASM up to date https://github.com/dcodeIO/webassembly/issues/26*

-This tool its extending right now, to cover calls from WASM code to the JavaScript one.
-Trying to cover a complete JavaScript translation.

 # How to use it?